-- be able to document that some form of regular income is coming into the home.
+- be able to document that some form of regular income is coming into the home that will cover your monthly bills.
 This could be any of the following: wages, social security income, disability income, child support, Families First, unemployment income, pension or retirement income.

 - be able to to pay a portion of their rent/mortgage/utility due.

-- demonstrate that the assistance will clear their current balance due.
+- demonstrate that the assistance will clear their current balance to zero.

 - Applicants may be granted a maximum of $500 once in a 12 month period, though this is not a guaranteed amount in any case.

 - The landlord, rental or mortgage company will be contacted to verify that this is not an ongoing, continuous problem.

 - Applicants are asked to provide information on assistance received from other faith-based organizations.